- Date : 03/06/2020

 After two years of hard work, Atul Agnihotri got a much-deserved raise and a promotion.
 He was so overjoyed that he threw a party.
 There, a friend asked him about his increased Cost to Company (CTC).
 When Atul detailed his CTC break-up, the friend pointed out that the raise, in effect, was hardly a raise.
 That is because the increment had increased his tax liability.
 This meant that the tax would, in effect, eat up much of the raise.
 Atul was shocked.
 The friend then explained that certain components of his CTC could help save taxes, too.

 Atul is not an exception.
 Many employees rejoice when their CTC increases, but rarely pay attention to the various components.
-It is important to know that these can save taxes and increase your take-home pay.
+It is important to know how to save tax and increase your take-home pay.
 Each component invites a different tax treatment.
 Let us understand these components in detail.

 Components of CTC